The Legend of Zelda: Link's Awakening: Reviews

 Link's Awakening was critically acclaimed, and holds an average score of 90% on aggregate site GameRankings.
-Four reviewers in Electronic Gaming Monthly with two reviewers suggesting it was "probably the best" and "by far one of the most involving and fun games" for the Game Boy.
+It was reviewed by four reviewers in Electronic Gaming Monthly, with two suggesting it was "probably the best" and "by far one of the most involving and fun games" for the Game Boy.
 One reviewer complimented the story and characters as well crafted, while the graphics were great for the Game Boy system.

 In a retrospective article, Electronic Gaming Monthly writer Jeremy Parish called Link's Awakening the "best Game Boy game ever, an adventure so engrossing and epic that we can even forgive the whole thing for being one of those 'It's all a dream!' fakeouts".
 Game Informers Ben Reeves called it the third best Game Boy game and called it influential.
 The Washington Posts Chip Carter declared that Nintendo had created a "legend that fits in the palm of your hand", and praised its portability and depth.
 An Jōkiri of ITMedia echoed similar comments.
 A writer for the Mainichi Shimbun enjoyed the game's music and story.
 Multiple sources touted it as an excellent portable adventure for those without the time for more sophisticated games.

 Complaints about the game included its control scheme and monochrome graphics; certain critics believed that they made it difficult to discern the screen's contents, and wished that the game was in color.
 Critic William Burrill dismissed the game's visuals as "dim Boy graphics [that are] nothing to write home about".
 Both Carter and the Ottawa Citizens Bill Provick found the two-button control scheme awkward, as they needed to switch items on almost every screen.
 The Vancouver Suns Katherine Monk called the dialogue "stilted", but considered the rest of the game to be "ever-surprising".

 Link's Awakening DX also received positive reviews with multiple critics highlighting the color graphics as an improvement; based on ten media outlets, it holds an average score of 91% on GameRankings.
 IGNs Adam Cleveland awarded the game a perfect score, and noted that "throughout the color-enhanced version of Zelda DX, it can easily be inferred that Nintendo has reworked its magic to fit new standards", by adding new content while keeping the original game intact.
 Cameron Davis of GameSpot applauded the game's camera support and attention to detail in coloration and style, while reviewers for the Courier Mail believed that the camera added gameplay depth and allowed players to show off trophies.
 The Daily Telegraphs Samantha Amjadali wrote that the addition of color made the game easier by reducing deaths caused by indistinct graphics.
 Total Games noted that the new content added little to the game, but found it addictive to play nonetheless.